valentina98/DL2_InstanceDiffusion/blogpost.md

 With *Test 1* we visualized information leakage between instances placed close to each other.
 They  affected each other’s attributes.
 It ocurred despite the improvements made by the Multi-instance Sampler.

 With *Test 2*, we showed that instances can blend together during the averaging process.
-Specifically, we encountered the issue then we attempted to provide instructions for which fruit in in front.
+Specifically, we encountered the issue then we attempted to provide instructions for which fruit is in front.

 With *Test 3* we showed that describing unusual positions for objects may lead to inconsistent or poor results.
 The position of the flower in relation to the prompt contradicted the physics of perspective.
 We chose to visualize this not because it showcases a difference in the instance diffusion implementation, but because we believe it offers an interesting observation that could enhance the understanding of how the model works.